BeSpunky/angular-zen/wiki/Modules/AsyncModule/LazyLoaderService.md

-# LazyScriptLoaderService
+# LazyLoaderService
-In some cases it is necessary to load a script file programatically instead of predefining it in the html directly.
+In some cases it is necessary to load a script/style file programatically instead of predefining it in the html directly.

-This service surves that exact purpose, while also keeping track of loaded scripts to avoid loading them multiple times.
+This service surves that exact purpose, while also keeping track of loaded files to avoid loading them multiple times.

 # How to use
 ## 1. Import `AsyncModule` into your app: